10 Canadian festivals and events that heat up each winter

 Silver Skate Festival, Alberta

-Join over 100,000 winter travelers at the Silver Skate Festival in Edmonton.
-Every February, locals and travelers head to the banks of the Northern Saskatchewan River to partake in 10 days of skate races, snow and fire sculptures, and other winter-themed fun.
+Join over 100,000 winter travellers at the Silver Skate Festival in Edmonton.
+Every February, locals and travellers head to the banks of the Northern Saskatchewan River to partake in 10 days of skate races, snow and fire sculptures, and other winter-themed fun.
 Some top things to see and do include checking out the ice castle and then topping it off with a snowshoe race.
 Of course, observing from the sidelines with a hot beverage is always encouraged as well.

 Montreal en Lumière, Montreal

 You can't miss Montreal en Lumi?re.
 No, we really mean it -- it's one of the largest winter festivals in the world!
-Held at an outdoor venue, this festival combines everything you'd want in a winter festival: art, food, culture, theater, music and more.
+Held at an outdoor venue, this festival combines everything you'd want in a winter festival: art, food, culture, theatre, music and more.
 Plus, there's a ferris wheel (you'll spot the pinwheel of lights from miles away), a variety of shows, curling and ziplining.
 In fact, there are over 300 activities and 600 artists that participate which adds up to big fun.

 Snow Magic, Toronto

 Who says you need to brave the cold to check out a winter event?
-Snow Magic at Ontario Place is a 1 mile drive-thru art exhibit that can be enjoyed from the warmth and comfort of your car.
+Snow Magic at Ontario Place is a 1.7-kilometre drive-thru art exhibit that can be enjoyed from the warmth and comfort of your car.
 The immersive adventure boasts 17 art installations inspired by fire, light and ice, along with a curated soundtrack that you can tune into on the radio and an interactive game (with the chance to win great prizes).
 Snow Magic runs from mid-November to mid-January and is open from dusk until late.

 World Ski and Snowboard Festival, Whistler

 In British Columbia, mountains reign supreme during the winter months.
-Head to one of the province's (if not the world's) favorite resorts and you'll be treated to more than just stellar slopes.
+Head to one of the province's (if not the world's) favourite resorts and you'll be treated to more than just stellar slopes.
 In April each year, Whistler throws an end-of-the-ski-season party that makes even the most die-hard skiers forget that the snow will soon be gone.
 The World Ski and Snowboard Festival takes all things ski and snowboard culture and puts on a party that you'll want to be a part of.
 From an outdoor concert series to a silent disco, a roller derby to a dog parade, this series of events is a great addition to Whistler's already unparalleled nightlife.

 Snowking Castle Festival, Yellowknife